Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’d put it on knock-out drawer as I pointed out above, it would still be short enough to fit under kitchen cupboards.

-I’d either do a DIY job of getting rid of the hex bolt, or, more than likely I’d just buy the kit from PidSilvia.com, due to the fact that I’ll do DIY stuff – only to coffee machines, in case my wife is reading this, who knows that my idea of DIY is Do It (in about a) Year – at a push, but only if I extremely have to ;-).
+I’d either do a DIY job of getting rid of the hex bolt, or, more than likely I’d simply buy the kit from PidSilvia.com, because I’ll do DIY stuff – only to coffee machines, in case my wife is reading this, who knows that my idea of DIY is Do It (in about a) Year – at a push, nevertheless only if I literally have to ;-).

 The one thing I’d definitely do, is I’d fit a PID.
 This would do away with the need for temp surfing, and would allow the brew temperature to be adjusted, and for you to pull shots at a specific temperature, which may come in handy if you’re wanting to use a range of roast profiles.